SublimeLinter/SublimeLinter/docs/acknowledgements.rst

 * Aparajita took one look at that code and realized it was a **way** better foundation for a new ST3 version of SublimeLinter than the existing SublimeLinter codebase.
 * Realizing how big the task was, Aparajita solicited donations to fund the development of SublimeLinter 3.
 The SublimeLinter community responded!
 * Aparajita `forked the sublimelint ST3 branch`_ and spent two months rewriting SublimeLinter to be better, faster, much easier to use, much easier to configure, and much easier to extend than the previous version.
+* `Blake Grotewold`_ took over lead development of |sl| 3 after Aparajita's decided to resign from the project.

 Special thanks to the main developers and all those in the community who contributed code or money to make |sl| 3 possible!